Who Am I?

 Teresa followed her heart from LA to Hong Kong, where she is a professor of anthropology and has just published her first book, Love’s Uncertainty.
 Teresa, who I’ve had the pleasure to teach in LA, Hong Kong, and Shanghai says:

 “You are utterly true to yourself, and that sincerity and honesty comes across in the teaching.
 You recognize bullshit in others, but you also just as equally recognize bullshit in yourself.
 Hence the fun and much appreciated moments of self-deprecating humor in class.
 With that said, you are, however, utterly serious about the things that one ought to be serious about.
 Seriousness about alignment is humbling for students who are easily seduced by spectacular poses (I am guilty).
-Remembering small details I’ve learned in the workshops in HK and SH, like rooting down the four corners of my feet, always returns my mind to what is important.”
+Remembering small details I’ve learned in the workshops in Hong Kong and Shanghai, like rooting down the four corners of my feet, always returns my mind to what is important.”

 Dylan Ryan, Musician